PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/docs/04_mpls - DROPPED.md

 # Step 04 – MPLS and LDP Configuration

 This step enables MPLS across the core network.
 LDP is configured to distribute labels over OSPF neighbors between P and PE routers.

+# NOTE:
+* This step has been removed due to lab limitations.

 ---